mguery/mguery/README.md

 ### Hi there, I'm Marjy! 👋🏾

-Pronounced MAR-GEE
+(as in MAR-GEE)

 I'm a Tech Consultant with a background in admin and customer support.
 I help creative and tech consultants improve client experience and simplify business operations.

 Here's what I'm up to:

 - 🔭 Studying for the AWS Solutions Architect Associate exam
-- 🤓 Learning Docker, Python, et francais avec Duo
+- 🤓 Learning Docker, Kubernetes, Python, et francais avec Duo
-- 📖 Reading about AWS and Python
+- 📖 Reading about AWS study guides
 - ✍🏾 Creating content on [YouTube](https://www.youtube.com/channel/UCH45NDaOXaxnGw5RBBgYQOg) and [the blog](https://msguery.net/blog)
 - 💬 Ask me about client management or experience, project management (or Asana), WordPress